 Aboriginal Cultural Heritage

 Annie Meyers Hill is a very significant Arrernte cultural site associated with ‘caterpillar dreaming’.
-A sign at the top describes an Arrernte view of Alice Springs and the surrounding country.
+A sign at the top depicts an Arrernte view of Alice Springs and the surrounding country.

-There are a number of other signs throughout the Garden providing information about traditional bushfoods, medicinal plants and Aboriginal culture.
+Signage throughout the garden provides information about traditional bushfoods, medicinal plants and local Aboriginal culture.
 Stop and read them as you wander through this unique desert garden.

-Many other mammals, frogs and reptiles that live in this native wildlife haven.
+Blending in with their surroundings, rock wallabies are often very hard to spot so keep a keen eye out for them.
+Many other mammals, frogs and reptiles live in this native wildlife haven.